AdaCore/spark2014/docs/ug/gnatprove.rst

 ================  ========================
 Proof Objective   Perform a calculation over all elements in a data structure
                   so that this is bounded.
-Loop Behaviour    Loops over the data structure, and use the elements
+Loop Behavior     Loops over the data structure, and uses the elements
                   to contribute to the calculated result.
 Loop Invariant    The calculation performed so far is of a sufficiently small
                   bound so that the total bound can be met.